ghnmqdtg/Kobo2Notion/README.md

    npm start
    ```

+2. When you first launch the app, you'll be prompted to enter your configuration in the Settings page:
+   - Kobo Highlights File Path (e.g., `/Volumes/KOBOeReader/.kobo/KoboReader.sqlite` on MacOS)
+   - Notion API Key
+   - Notion Database ID
+   - Gemini API Key (optional, for bookmark summarization)
+   > How can I get these values?
+Please refer to the [Configuration](#configuration) section.

-2. The application will display your Kobo library.
+3. After saving your settings, the application will display your Kobo library.
 Select the books you want to export and click the export button.

-3. Check your Notion database to see the exported bookmarks and summaries.
+4. Check your Notion database to see the exported bookmarks and summaries.

     1. The overview of the library.
 You can see all the books you purchased.